How we test AI PCs: The process of lab testing Copilot+ and other AI PCs

 This cross-platform Windows and Mac benchmark can run Nvidia TensorRT, Intel OpenVINO, Qualcomm SNPE, Microsoft Windows ML, and Apple Core ML inference engines.

-Much like the other UL Procyon and Geekbench ML tests, the scores for the Procyon AI Computer Vision benchmark are synthetic.
-While higher scores are preferred, this again will be difficult to depend on as a sole indicator of AI performance.
+Much like the other UL Procyon and Geekbench ML tests, the Procyon AI Computer Vision benchmark scores are synthetic.
+While higher scores are preferred, they will again be difficult to depend on as a sole indicator of AI performance.
 Like the previous test, this is compounded by the test utilizing more than simply the NPU.

 Other AI test workloads